gca-research-group/tee-compartimentalisation-study-case/README.md

 ### 2) Launcher

-- **launcher.py**: A server that manages the upload, compilation, and execution of programs inside a Trusted Execution Environment (TEE) within secure compartments.
+- **launcher.py**: A server that manages the upload, compilation, and execution of programs inside a TEE within secure compartments.
 It runs on the operating system outside the TEE and handles the following tasks:
   - Manages upload requests.
   - Compiles C code (`integration_process.c`) written with CHERI capabilities (cheri-caps).
   - Executes the compiled binary code inside a single compartment.